-- A. Employees who are scheduled for on-call service in any given week shall receive an additional seven (7) hours of straight time pay over and above the normal hours worked in that week, even if the employee is not called out.
+- Employees who are scheduled for on-call service in any given week shall receive an additional seven (7) hours of straight time pay over and above the normal hours worked in that week, even if the employee is not called out.
 The on-call pay provided for herein shall be calculated into the employee's overtime rate and included in pension calculations. - B. In addition to the on-call pay provided above, the paid call out time shall be a minimum of two hours at the employee's applicable rate of pay, for each separate call-out.
-Only when an employee has returned home and is again called out shall it be considered a separate call-out. - C. Any trading of on-call duty between employees must be approved, in writing, by the supervisor of the employee who was originally assigned for duty.
-Trading of on-call assignments for less than the full week shall not alter the method by which payroll will compensate only the original employee who was assigned for that week. - D. Any employee assigned to on-call duty, who is found to be unavailable when called at the number listed with the Dispatch Center of his/her department, will be subject to disciplinary action by the department head.
+Only when an employee has returned home and is again called out shall it be considered a separate call-out.
+The minimum two-hour call out pay shall not apply if an employee is called into work within one (1) hour before the employee's normal starting time and the employee continues working into the normal shift.
+In this situation, the employee shall only receive one (1) hour on-call compensation.

-- E. Employees who are subject to call-out shall be responsible to assure that his/her phone number listed in the appropriate Dispatch Center is correct and current at all times. - F. Any employee who is not assigned to be on-call, but who is called in to work before, or called back to work after, the normal hours of his/her shift, shall be guaranteed a minimum of two (2) hours of overtime. - G. The two (2) hour minimum provisions contained in Sections B & F above shall not apply if an employee is called in to work within one hour before the employee's normal starting time and continues working into the normal shift. - H. Sections A and B above shall not be applicable to Communication Operators assigned to 12 hour shifts, however that portion of Section B referring to the two (2) hour minimum pay per call out shall apply.
+- C. Any trading of on-call duty between employees must be approved, in writing, by the supervisor of the employee who was originally assigned for duty.
+Trading of on-call assignments for less than the full week shall not alter the method by which payroll will compensate only the original employee who was assigned for that week. - D. Any employee assigned to on-call duty, who is found to be unavailable when called at the number listed with the Dispatch Center of his/her department, will be subject to disciplinary action by the department head. - E. Employees who are subject to call-out shall be responsible to assure that his/her phone number listed in the appropriate Dispatch Center is correct and current at all times. - F. Any employee who is not assigned to be on-call, but who is called in to work before, or called back to work after, the normal hours of his/her shift, shall be guaranteed a minimum of two (2) hours of overtime unless the employee is called into work within one (1) hour before the employee's normal starting time and the employee continues working into the normal shift.
+In this situation, the employee shall only receive one (1) hour overtime compensation. - G. Sections A and B above shall not be applicable to Communication Operators assigned to 12 hour shifts, however that portion of Section B referring to the two (2) hour minimum pay per call out shall apply as well as the one (1) hour minimum.

-When employees are required to perform work for special work assignment, ie: trash pick up on Tuesday evenings and watering of flowers on weekends, the two hour minimum will apply.
+When employees are required to perform work for special work assignment, ie: trash pick-up on Tuesday evenings and watering of flowers on weekends, the two-hour minimum will apply.